Roseville MN Homepage

 • Virtual Travel, Arts & Entertainment

-Dementia: Caring & Coping - 2023
+Dementia: Caring & Coping

-The Roseville Alzheimer’s & Dementia Community Action Team announces a new series of in-person Dementia: Caring & Coping presentations.
-Our three topics are intended to actively improve the quality of life for persons living with dementia and their care partners.
-A panel of experts will discuss their experiences and insights followed by a question and answer session.
+The Roseville Alzheimer’s & Dementia Community Action Team presents Dementia: Caring & Coping, a series of in-person events about the dementia journey.
+Our topics are intended to actively improve the quality of life for persons living with dementia and their care partners.

 These presentations will take place in person at the Roseville City Hall - City Council Chambers at 2660 Civic Center Drive, Roseville, MN.
 They will be available later as recordings.
 These presentations are free and no registration is required.